fmacia/docker-backups/README.md

 - MYSQL_USER: The database user
 - MYSQL_DATABASE: The database name

-- MYSQL_PWD: The database password.
-This env variable is not needed by the container image, but is needed by the script, as it allows mysql connections from cli without asking the password
+Additionally, some method to prevent mysql from asking the password is needed.
+For example, putting the credentials in the my.cnf file, using mysql_config_editor or the MYSQL_PWD environment variable.

 ### For PostgreSQL: